KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 This document gives a high-level privacy comparison between BubblesTheDev Web Browser and other mainstream browsers.
 It is intentionally broad and user-facing.

-This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.2.1`.
+This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.2.3`.

 The goal is accuracy, not marketing language.
-The browser does not include built-in telemetry, analytics SDKs, cloud sync, or a fully silent hidden auto-updater client.
+The browser does not include built-in telemetry, analytics SDKs, cloud sync, or a fully silent hidden always-on auto-updater client.
 It still makes normal network requests when the user browses the web, searches, signs into websites, uses supported authentication flows, or downloads files.

 ## Scope And Related Documents